tomwis/accepter/README.md

 # Accepter
 App created as an exercise when learning Swift.
+It uses MVVMC pattern.

-App is in progress and currently works with mocked data.
+App is in progress and currently works with mocked data contained in separate project.
+It is injected via URLProtocol from json files.

-App can be used to to manage expenses.
+App can be used to manage expenses.
 Functionality:
 - Add new expense: title, category, amount, attachments
 - Edit expense draft
 - Send draft to approval